 The ideal candidate for PRP therapy for hair loss is someone who is just beginning to see signs of hair thinning or loss.
 Usually, a person will have begun to notice thinning hair within the past few years.
 It can be more challenging for the PRP to restore or “wake up” hair follicles that have been inactive for many years.

-PRP can be an effective hair restoration treatment for a variety of different types of hair loss, including male or female pattern baldness, traction alopecia, hair loss caused by stress and hair loss that occurred as a result of a side effect or medication or nutritional issues.
+PRP can be an effective hair restoration treatment for a variety of different types of hair loss, including male or female pattern baldness, traction alopecia, hair loss caused by stress, and hair loss that occurred as a result of a side effect medication, or nutritional issues.

 While many people with hair loss in the early stages can benefit from PRP therapy, there are some for whom the therapy might not be right.
 If you are on a blood thinner, you might not get the results you hoped for, as your platelets won’t be able to act in the same way.
 Hair loss that is a result of a chronic medical condition such as lupus also isn’t likely to respond to PRP therapy.